isomerpages/nparks-sgf/_sgf-launch-event/Event Info.md

 ---
 <h3>SGF Launch Event</h3>
 <p>Before the magic begins in July when the Singapore Garden Festival returns
-to Gardens by the Bay, discover stunning floral showcases and an orchid display featuring 20 celebrity and heritage orchids, with orchid hybrids named after Singaporean singer, songwriter Stefanie Sun and Korean actor Bae Yong Jun.</p>
-<p>In addition, participate in a series of free floral talks, demonstrations
-and workshops. and explore a diverse array of gardening-related lifestyle products and decor during the 4-day launch event at Takashimaya Square B2.</p>
+to Gardens by the Bay, discover stunning floral showcases, participate in free floral talks, demonstrations and workshops, and explore a diverse array of gardening-related lifestyle products and decor at the MarketPlace during the 4-day launch event at Takashimaya Square B2.</p>
 <p></p>
 <p>Thu, 12 Mar to Sun, 15 Mar 2026
 <br>10.00am - 9.30pm